 Preparing for the fleets of the future

-More than 3 million truck drivers across the country have just one month to comply with the federal government’s Electronic Logging Devices (ELD) mandate.
-The new rule requires commercial fleet drivers to electronically log daily hours of service.
+More than 3 million truck drivers across the country have been required to comply with the federal government’s Electronic Logging Devices (ELD) mandate.
+The new rule, launched on December 18, 2017, requires commercial fleet drivers to electronically log daily hours of service.

-Drivers are already required to record their hours of service, but most track their time manually on paper.
-This can lead to inaccuracies and errors, resulting in non-compliance, hefty fines, and safety concerns.
+Drivers were already required to record their hours of service, but most tracked their time manually on paper.
+This practice had the potential to lead to inaccuracies and errors, resulting in non-compliance, hefty fines, and safety concerns.

 In fact, one in every 15 trucks is involved in a crash, accounting for $100 billion in damages.
-In 2015, one-third of all roadside inspections in the U.S. resulted in a logging violation, and 34 percent of those violations were because a driver didn't have a required paper log.
+Two years prior to the 2017 mandate, 2015 reports indicate that one-third of all roadside inspections in the U.S. resulted in a logging violation, and 34% of those violations were because a driver didn't have a required paper log.

-The new government mandate addresses current issues and concerns.
-Fleet operators have until December 17 to comply or face big fines.
+The government mandate addresses current issues and concerns.
+Fleet operators must comply or face big fines.

 ... forward-looking companies will seize this opportunity to embrace ELD and become more efficientShare this quote

 I have worked with fleet companies for many years, so I get the hesitancy that comes with major change.
 But forward-looking companies will seize this opportunity to embrace ELD and become more efficient through more comprehensive solutions.